What Is Dr. BYUN’s Famous Midface Lift?

 You should be able to return to work about a week after the procedure, at which point the majority of the bruising and swelling will have subsided.
 It can take a few more weeks for residual bruising and swelling to resolve.

 To maintain your midface lift results, you should follow healthy lifestyle habits.
-These habits include, and are not limited to, eating a nutritious diet, staying active, protecting your face from the sun and maintaining your weight.
-Using professional-grade skin care results is also wise.
-Dr. Byun and our team can recommend a suitable product regimen as well as other procedures or treatments to help prolong your results.
+These habits include, and are not limited to, eating a nutritious diet, staying active, protecting your face from the sun, and maintaining your weight.
+Using professional-grade skin care is also wise.
+Dr. BYUN and his team can recommend a suitable product regimen as well as other procedures or treatments to help prolong your results.

-Can I Combine Midface Lift With Other Procedures?
+Can I Combine a Midface Lift with Other Procedures?

-Patients often opt to combine midface lift with other rejuvenating procedures for more transformative results.
-For instance, midface lift can be combined with forehead lift to elevate a sagging or low brow position and smooth the skin of the forehead.
-Another option is to combine midface lift with blepharoplasty (eyelid lift) to remove excess eyelid skin and “open up” the eyes.
+Patients often opt to combine a midface lift with other rejuvenating procedures for more transformative results.
+For instance, a midface lift can be combined with a forehead lift to elevate a sagging or low brow position, and smooth the skin of the forehead.
+Another option is to combine a midface lift with a blepharoplasty (eyelid lift) to remove excess eyelid skin and “open up” the eyes.
 Dr. BYUN’s midface lift can also be combined with other Zones.

 We have provided a sample copy of an Operative Report.
 The procedure is subject to change per the patient’s needs.